 Kane County Honor Guard

 The Sheriff's Office has been honored to participate in many Honor Guard details over the years throughout the County of Kane.
 The Honor Guard consists of members selected from Patrol/Public Safety, the Adult Justice Center/Corrections, as well as the Court Security Division.
 They are involved in a variety of duties that include, but are not limited to posting colors at a ceremony, funeral guard, parades, representatives for memorial services, and many other related events.
 To arrange for an appearance of the Honor Guard, please select the Kane County Honor Guard Form.

 National Night Out is an annual nationwide event that inspires residents to become involved in the community, get to know their neighbors and encourages crime prevention through personal interaction with local law enforcement officers.
 Tour our facilities, pick up crime prevention material, and learn about safety tips and techniques directly from your public safety officers.
 NNO is not just for cities and municipalities – meet your extended neighbors in unincorporated Kane County.

 We encourage all citizens in Kane County to join us from 6:00 p.m. to 8:30 p.m., on Tuesday, August 1, 2017, for a rewarding and fun filled evening.
 The Sheriff's Office will have special activities for children and end the evening with the departure of the Flight for Life helicopter.
 Food and drinks will be available throughout the event.

-The National Family Partnership (NFP) sponsors Red Ribbon Week, and their 2016 campaign theme is YOLO (You Only Live Once), Be Drug Free.
+The National Family Partnership (NFP) sponsors Red Ribbon Week, and their 2017 campaign theme is Your Future is Key, So Stay Drug Free.
 The theme was selected by the NFP from student submissions from across the country.
-The YOLO theme helps educate today's youth on the serious nature that drug abuse has in the family and the community at large.
+The 2017 theme helps educate today's youth on the serious nature that drug abuse has in the family and the community at large.